Table of contents

 Legally registered non-profits in California can operate bingo games, raffles, and poker games.
 However, they can only run one poker night annually.

-Online gambling in California
+Online Gambling in California

 Online casino gambling and statewide sports betting remain illegal in California.
 When the Supreme Court overturned the Professional and Amateur Sports Protection Act in 2018, it paved the way for the legalization of online gambling throughout the United States.